michaelbrawn/homebridge-deebot-wiki/Configuration.md

 <td><code>refreshTime</code></td>
 <td align="center"><code>integer</code></td>
 <td align="center"><code>120</code></td>
 <td>An interval (in seconds) in which your devices will refresh with ECOVACS.
-Must be between 30 and 1800.</td>
+Must be 30 or more.</td>
 </tr>
 <tr>
 <td><code>disableDeviceLogging</code></td>